 6830 Advanced Digital Editing: Further studies in nonlinear post-production picture editing and sound mixing.

 6800 Motion Picture Compositing: Introduces students to compositing capabilities including horizontal and vertical effect constructions, mattes, keys, colors, and motion effects.

-6810 Graphics Integration & Advanced Compositing: Explores techniques used to create, format, and integrate third party graphics.
+6810 Graphics Integration and Advanced Compositing: Explores techniques used to create, format, and integrate third party graphics.
 3-D warp effects, matte keys, paint, animation tools, advanced color correction, and lab/broadcast standards compliance in finishing are included.

 7700 Master Class I: This is the first course in a two-course sequence for the MFA student making a second-year or thesis film.
 Students will confront the basic and the advanced filmmaker's storytelling craft, and be asked to write and workshop a script for a short narrative or documentary thesis film.
 The class also focuses on the director's craft as the student prepares a project for production.

 7710 Master Class II: This is the second course in a two-course sequence for the MFA student making a second-year or thesis film.
 The focus is on the production and post-production of the film.

 5160 Film Aesthetics: An advanced introduction to key methodologies, central issues, and debates within the film studies field.
 Weekly screenings.